Modern History Playlist

 Fun Facts

-Jinnah used the Simla deadlock to strengthen the Muslim League’s claim as the sole voice of Muslims.
+Jinnah used the Simla deadlock to strengthen the Muslim League’s claim as the sole voice of Muslims in the international arena.

 Mains Key Points